 One of management's primary objectives is to maintain a strong capital base to warrant the confidence of customers, shareholders, and bank regulatory agencies.
 A strong capital base is needed to take advantage of profitable growth opportunities that arise and to provide assurance to depositors and creditors.
-The Company and its banking subsidiary continue to exceed all regulatory capital requirements, as evidenced by the capital ratios at December 31, 2017 as shown in Item 8, Note 2 of this report.
-All share and per share data have been restated to give effect to the 10% stock dividend issued on December 15, 2017.
+The Company and its banking subsidiary continue to exceed all regulatory capital requirements, as evidenced by the capital ratios at December 31, 2018 as shown in Item 8, Note 2 of this report.
+All share and per share data have been restated to give effect to the 20% stock dividend that was paid on December 14, 2018.

-In 2017, cash dividends paid were \$.87 per share for a total of \$10,675,000, an increase of \$696,000, or 7%, compared to \$.81 per share for a total of \$9,979,000 in 2016.
+In 2018, cash dividends paid were \$.89 per share for a total of \$13,177,000, an increase of \$2,502,000, or 23%, compared to \$.72 per share for a total of \$10,675,000 in 2017.
 The increase is attributable to the per-share amount paid and the increase in outstanding shares as a result of the stock dividend.

-Shareholders' equity was \$225,088,000, or 14% of total assets, at December 31, 2017, an increase of \$17,053,000 over the balance at December 31, 2016.
-This increase resulted primarily from net income of \$25,014,000, an increase in other comprehensive income of \$3,509,000, and an increase in additional paid in capital related to equity compensation of \$2,340,000.
-These increases were partially offset by cash dividends of \$10,675,000 and the repurchase of treasury shares of \$2,270,000.
+Shareholders' equity was \$229,848,000, or 14% of total assets, at December 31, 2018, an increase of \$4,760,000 over the balance at December 31, 2017.
+This increase resulted primarily from net income of \$30,268,000.
+This increase was partially offset by cash dividends of \$13,177,000, the repurchase of treasury shares of \$8,838,000, and an increase in other comprehensive loss of \$5,552,000.

 Dividends from the Bank are a source of funds for payment of dividends by the Company to its shareholders.
 The only restrictions on dividends are those dictated by regulatory capital requirements, state corporate laws and prudent and sound banking principles.
-As of December 31, 2017, unappropriated retained earnings of \$30,137,000 were available at the Bank for the declaration of dividends to the Company without prior approval from regulatory authorities.
+As of December 31, 2018, unappropriated retained earnings of \$37,150,000 were available at the Bank for the declaration of dividends to the Company without prior approval from regulatory authorities.

 The Company maintains a treasury stock buyback program pursuant to which the Board of Directors has authorized the repurchase of up to 500,000 shares of the Company's common stock.
-The Company repurchased 41,846 shares at an aggregate cost of \$2,270,000 during the year ended December 31, 2017 and 205,835 shares at an aggregate cost of \$9,215,000 during the year ended December 31, 2016.
-As of December 31, 2017, 500,000 shares remained available for repurchase under the program.
+The Company repurchased 169,143 shares at an aggregate cost of \$8,838,000 during the year ended December 31, 2018 and 50,215 shares at an aggregate cost of \$2,270,000 during the year ended December 31, 2017.
+As of December 31, 2018, 349,513 shares remained available for repurchase under the program.
+Shares repurchased have been restated to give effect to the 20% stock dividend that was paid on December 14, 2018.
+In January 2019, the Board restored the capacity of the buyback program to 500,000 shares.
 A portion of the repurchased shares may be used for the Company's employee benefit plans, and the balance will be available for other general corporate purposes.
 The stock repurchase authorization does not have an expiration date and the pace of repurchase activity will depend on factors such as levels of cash generation from operations, cash requirements for investments, repayment of debt, current stock price, and other factors.
 The Company may repurchase shares from time to time on the open market or in private transactions, including structured transactions.
 The stock repurchase program may be modified or discontinued at any time.